 - Out-of-pocket costs for prescription drugs and any limitations on brand-name drugs.

-- Provider network, including participating hospitals and outpatient clinics.
+- Provider networks, including participating hospitals and outpatient clinics.

 7. Toilet paper

 Finally, we come to the bottom of our list — figuratively and literally.

 Toilet paper might rank right up there with politics and religion when it comes to causing controversy.
 Regardless of your preference on which way the roll should hang (over or under), I hope we can all agree you should not be buying toilet paper at the dollar store.

 Toilet paper that cheap can shred easily, leaving you with an “ew” situation none of us wants to visualize.
 What’s more, you may find yourself using more to avoid the aforementioned messiness, and that could negate your savings.

 Finally, less-expensive brands may not dissolve well, meaning potential plumbing problems and more dollars out of your pocket.

-If you really want to save money in the long run, you could install a bidet.
+If you really want to save money on toilet paper in the long run, you could install a bidet.
 Personally, I’m not quite ready to go there — with five kids, that would just be an invitation to turn the bathroom into a water park.

 Which items do you think are worth a splurge?
 Share your thoughts in comments below or on our Facebook page.